Skip to content

 ISF - Individual Service Fund

-An Individual Service Fund (ISF) is one way of managing a personal budget, where someone who needs care and support (and / or their family, advocate or carer) chooses an organisation to manage the budget on their behalf and works with them to plan care and support services and activities that will help them to achieve their identified outcomes.
+This is is one way of managing a personal budget.
+Someone who needs care and support chooses an organisation to manage the budget on their behalf.
+They work together to plan care and support services and activities that will help them to achieve their identified outcomes.
+Visit our Direct Payments and Individual Service Fund pages for more information.

 Informed consent

 When you have received the right information to enable you to decide whether to allow someone to do something to you or for you.
-You should only give consent if you understand what you are being asked to agree to, what the benefits and risks might be, and what the alternatives are if you do not agree.
+You should only give consent if you understand what you are being asked to agree to.
+You need to understand, what the benefits and risks might be, and what the alternatives are if you do not agree.
 See also capacity to consent.

 Joint assessment